ElektraInitiative/PermaplanT/README.md

 ## Goal

-The overall goal of the web app is to enable planning:
+The overall goal of the app is to enable planning:

-- with good yield, while still
+- for a good yield, while
-- providing a fully functioning and diverse ecosystem.
+- providing a diverse and fully functioning ecosystem.

-To achieve that:
+To achieve that the app provides, e.g.:

+- visual indications for what:
+  1. makes sense according to natural constraints
+  2. is practical
+  3. enhances diversity and supports the ecosystem
-- suggestion for:
+- suggestions for:
-  - increasing diversity, not only what was used recently
+  - increasing diversity (not only what was used recently)
   - what fits well in the time of the year
-- visual indication for:
-  - what makes sense for the given constraints
-  - what improves diversity and the ecosystem

 ## Non-functional Goals

 - easy to use
-- efficient to use
-- beautiful UI
+- aesthetic UI

 ## Features

 - layers (see below)
-- undo
+- undo/redo
-- copy&paste of selection
+- copy&paste of selection including succeeding crops
 - zoom
 - translation: English, German
 - everything included: no external JavaScript, Fonts, etc.

-Later:
+Later (probably out-of-scope for first version):

 - Nextcloud integration (calender entries, Deck tasks)
 - GPS tagging in the field
+- Import/Export
+- Timelaps of historic garden development

 ### Layers

-In all layers --- but base --- current, past or future entities might be intermixed.
+In all layers --- except for base --- past, current or future entities might be intermixed.
-In any layer other layers might be displayed or hidden.
+While editing any layer other layers might be displayed or hidden.

-- Base¹ (import base image, define borders, scale, orient)
+- Base¹ (import base image, define borders, scale, orientation)
 - Landscape¹ (height&sketch of permanent structures like walls, ponds, buildings, beds)
 - Trees¹ (stem position&height&sketch&type of trees, bushes etc.)
+- Wind (more windy places)
 - Shadows (more/less sun exposure)
-- Wind (more windy places)
-- Zones
-- Animals (where Ducks may walk)
 - Infrastructure (cables, wifi spots, pipes, ...)
+- Moisture (watering systems, surface water, ...)
 - PH values
-- Dry/Wet (watering systems, surface water, ...)
+- Animals (e.g. where ducks may walk)
+- Aids (especially nesting aids, heaps of stones or leaves, ...)
 - Paths (ways, fences, stepping stones)
+- Zones
 - Plants¹

 ¹ Essential (most used) layers: are more prominently shown than others.